Chapel Lane Redevelopment - Darwin City

 The revitalised area features:

-- New illuminated gateway signage to Chapel Lane which doubles as wayfinding.
+- Adding pedestrian lighting, including potential new illuminated gateway signage to Chapel Lane which doubles as wayfinding

 Concept design